 Electronic Health Records should be controlled by the user/patient.
 We can all agree with that statement.
 Today our Electronic Health Records are controlled either by companies or governments.
 Which you think is better is largely defined by your political view, but we can all agree that Electronic Health Records should be controlled by the user.
 Self sovereign identity on the Blockchain could enable that.
-Today that is in the realm of tech geeks, far removed from practical use by mainstream users.
+Today that is in the realm of tech nerds, far removed from practical use by mainstream users.
 That is the normal way that disruptive innovation comes to market, so park your skepticism at the door and stay tuned.

-- why the current Electronic Health Records business is broken
+- why the current Electronic Health Records business is broken.

-- why self sovereign identity on the Blockchain could be the answer
+- why self sovereign identity on the Blockchain could be the answer.

-- what would this future look like
+- what would this future will look like.

 - who is positioning in this market?

-- four factors that are holding up adoption
+- four factors that are holding up adoption.

-- where we are likely to see early adopters
+- where we are likely to see early adopters.

 - what role will governments take?